 “The proportion of malaria attributable to modifiable environmental factors (42%) is associated with policies and practices regarding land use, deforestation, water resource management, settlement sitting and modified house design, e.g. improved drainage.
 For the purposes of this study, the use of insecticide-treated nets was not considered an environmental management measure.”

 Environmental Health seeks to set policies and practices which will minimize the environmental impact of human activities reduce the risk of diseases like malaria.

 Ending Malaria and Other Diseases for Good

-If organizations like WHO and the CDC continue in their progress, we may see a day in which malaria is eliminated.
+If organizations like WHO and the CDC continue their progress, we may see a day in which malaria is eliminated.
 The effort to prevent malaria has been successful in recent years.
 Many preventable diseases worldwide may come to an end if health organizations are empowered to do their part in the prevention process, especially through the use of EHR.